-Build a file from a mustache template
+This is a bundle to build a file from a mustache template

-See file_from_template_type for general documentation about templates usage.
+See file\from\template\type for general documentation about templates usage.

-14.7.3.38 Syntax
+14.7.4.37 Syntax

 Mustache is a logic-less templating language, available in a lot of languages, and used for file templating in CFEngine.
 The mustache syntax reference is https://mustache.github.io/mustache.5.html.